gjchong25/notes/django2.md

 This application could be finished, but now we have these global notes that are accessible to everybody.
 To make it more private, we'll start incorporating **user accounts** into the mix.
 Previously, we've created accounts using `createsuperuser` and logged in using the admin page.
 In this section, we'll create custom forms for logging in and signing up and we can programmatically manage user account states!

 ## Logging in and Logging out
 We are finally able to accept user input to use Django’s robust authentication system.
 We’ll want to create a view that handles both rendering the login/signup forms as well as process their inputs.
-First, we will create a template containing:
+First, we will create a template at `core/templates/accounts.html` containing:

 ```python
 <h1>Sign Up</h1>